alexadrien/ElectronSQL/README.md

 - Create a model for the DB and implement it
 - Fill it with sample data
 - Create a UI page to search through DB
-- Be happy about it
+- Be able to keep database after having closed the app